Our Museum

 Our Museum, 2024,

-part of Parallel Structures
+commissioned for Parallel Structures

 Murray Art Museum Albury.